hackettjoe/Amazon-AWS-SAA-C02/README.md

 To restrict access to content that you serve from Amazon S3 buckets, follow these steps:
 1. Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
 2. Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
-Make sure that users can’t use a direct URL to the S3 bucket to access a file there.
+Make sure that users canâ€™t use a direct URL to the S3 bucket to access a file there.

 ### AWS Global Accelerator